Orbital-selective effect of spin reorientation on the Dirac fermions in a non-charge-ordered kagome ferromagnet Fe$_3$Ge: Discussion

-Consistently, by plotting the temperature-dependent EDCs and symmetrized EDCs taken at $k_{\rm F}$'s of the vHS1 and vHS3 bands (i.e., the $\alpha$ and $\eta$ bands, respectively), no signature of CDW gap opening is observed around $E_{\rm F}$, as shown in Supplementary Fig. S10b,c,e,f.
-The aforementioned enhancement of Fermi velocities for the $\alpha$ and $\beta$ bands upon cooling also implies that there is no CDW gap at $E_{\rm F}$, because their evolutions are incompatible with that of the Bogoliubov quasiparticles with back-bending dispersions around $k_{\rm F}$.
-The absence of charge ordering is further evidenced by the electrical resistivity measurements in Supplementary Fig. S11, where Fe$_3$Ge shows a metallic behaviour without anomalies.
-These comparative studies of Fe$_3$Ge and FeGe have the following implications: given that the moderate electron correlations are present in both compounds while the vHS nesting is much stronger in FeGe\cite{Teng2023FeGe,Teng2022neutron}, the electronic instabilities induced by the vHSs near $E_{\rm F}$ most likely play an indispensable part in the CDW; and accordingly, the quasi-2D structural characteristics, which prepares the seedbed for the nesting of vHSs, may be a prerequisite for the formation of CDW. \textcolor{black}{Besides, we also deduce that, in the charge-ordered kagome magnets, there most likely exists the cooperative interplay between the electron correlations, electronic instabilities, and probably also electron-phonon coupling (a kink structure was observed on the vHS band in FeGe\cite{Teng2023FeGe} while not seen here in Fe$_3$Ge), which could be important not only in driving the CDW but also in determining the unconventional behaviours of the CDW\cite{JPLiu2023FeGe,YLWang2023FeGe}.}
+These comprehensive studies regarding the CDW order have the following implications: given that the moderate electron correlations are present in both the non-charge-ordered Fe$_3$Ge and the charge-ordered FeGe while the nesting of vHSs is much stronger in the latter compound\cite{Teng2023FeGe,Teng2022neutron}, it is thus most likely that the electronic instabilities induced by the strong vHS nesting is the dominant factor for the formation of CDW order in a magnetic kagome lattice; and accordingly, the quasi-2D structural characteristics, which prepares the seedbed for the nesting of vHSs, is probably a prerequisite for the CDW transition to take place.
+Besides, we also deduce that, in the charge-ordered kagome magnets, there most likely exists the cooperative interplay between the electron correlations, electronic instabilities, and probably also electron-phonon coupling (a kink structure was observed on the vHS band in FeGe\cite{Teng2023FeGe} while not seen here in Fe$_3$Ge), which could be important not only in driving the CDW but also in determining the unconventional behaviours of the CDW\cite{JPLiu2023FeGe,YLWang2023FeGe}.

-In summary, we have unambiguously revealed the orbital-selective effect of spin reorientation on the Dirac fermions in kagome ferromagnet Fe$_3$Ge.
-As the reorientation of spin from the $c$ axis towards the $ab$ plane, the less-dispersive Dirac fermion with the degenerate 3$d_{xy}$/3$d_{x^2-y^2}$ orbital characters evolves from gapped into nearly gapless, while the linearly dispersing Dirac cone of the 3$d_{x^2-y^2}$ orbital remains unchanged.
-The comparative studies between Fe$_3$Ge and FeGe further suggest the presence of orbital-selective vHSs near $E_{\rm F}$ as the vital ingredient for triggering the CDW transition in a magnetic kagome lattice.
+In summary, we have unequivocally revealed the orbital-selective effect of spin reorientation on the Dirac fermions in the non-charge-ordered kagome ferromagnet Fe$_3$Ge.
+As the reorientation of spin from the $c$ axis towards the $ab$ plane, the less-dispersive Dirac fermion of the 3$d_{xy}$/3$d_{x^2-y^2}$ and 3$d_{z^2}$ orbital characters evolves from gapped into nearly gapless, following the Kane-Mele scenario, while the linearly dispersing Dirac cone of the 3$d_{xy}$/3$d_{x^2-y^2}$ and 3$d_{xz}$/3$d_{yz}$ components remains unchanged, pointing to an unusual source of its Dirac gap.
+Furthermore, our comprehensive studies of the absence of charge ordering in Fe$_3$Ge clearly suggest an essential role of the orbital-selective vHSs near $E_{\rm F}$ in triggering the CDW transition in a magnetic kagome lattice.

 The magnetic modification of the gapped Dirac fermion observed here is similar to the momentum-dependent Zeeman energy shift of the massive Dirac band in kagome magnet YMn$_6$Sn$_6$ driven by a magnetic field\cite{Li2022gfactor}.
 Therein, the field-induced changes of the Dirac band point to a momentum-dependent Land\'{e} $g$ factor.
 In the case of Fe$_3$Ge, due to the band dispersions of the Dirac fermion can already be manipulated by the spontaneous magnetization, an effective $g$ factor with even more exotic behaviours, like the stronger momentum dependence, might be expected.
 In this context, an external magnetic field may further lead to unusual Zeeman energy shifts and band modifications in Fe$_3$Ge, enabling the fine tunability of the kagome electronic structure towards realizing more unconventional ground states.